ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 [{{site.data.keyword.wca_short}}]{: tag-blue}

-Generate unit tests for various programming languages from the chat, the CodeLens in the editor, or the context menu.
+Generate unit tests for various programming languages from the chat, the CodeLens in the editor, or the explorer.
 {: shortdesc}

 The following table lists the type of unit test for each plan.